Diablo IV is a return to form for Blizzard, but how long they can maintain that form remains to be seen.

 Many atheists mockingly reduce the story of redemption to Jesus saving people from his or his Father’s wrath, and that is not academically honest; it was humankind who, by welcoming sin into the world, gave their destiny and that of all their descendants into the hands of Lucifer, a fallen angel with delusions of grandeur.

-In contrast, it was the Father who foresaw the fall of man and ensured that there was a way for humankind to be redeemed.
+In contrast, the Father foresaw man’s fall and ensured that there was a way for humankind to be redeemed.

 When God (the Father) created man, it was in the full knowledge that by doing so, he would have to sacrifice his Son, as he could not allow sin into his presence quite literally, as if he tried to do so, his glory would consume them, in much the same way a roaring fire could not allow snowflakes to warm themselves in its presence, no matter how much it longed for their company and well-being.